connordelacruz/git-workflow-scripts/README.md

   -h                Show this help message and exit.
 ```

-### Environment Variables
+### Git Configurations

-Script will use the following environment variables if set:
+Script will use the following git configs if set:

-- `INITIALS`: Skip the prompt for user's initials and use the value of this.
+- `workflow.initials`: Skip the prompt for user's initials and use the value
+  of this.
 E.g. to automatically use "cd":

     ```bash
-    export INITIALS=cd
+    git config --global workflow.initials cd
     ```

-- `GIT_BASE_BRANCH`: Use instead of `master` as the base git branch when
+- `workflow.baseBranch`: Use instead of `master` as the base git branch when
   creating the new branch.
 E.g. to base branches off `develop`:

     ```bash
-    export GIT_BASE_BRANCH=develop
+    git config workflow.baseBranch develop
     ```

-- `GIT_BAD_BRANCH_NAMES`: Set to a **space-separated string** of patterns that
+- `workflow.badBranchNamePatterns`: Set to a **space-separated** string of
-  should not appear in a branch name.
-Script will check for these before
+  patterns that should not appear in a standard branch name.
+Script will
-  attempting to create a branch.
-E.g. if branch names shouldn't include the
+  check for these before attempting to create a branch.
+E.g. if branch
-  words `-web` or `-plugins`:
+  names shouldn't include the words `-web` or `-plugins`:

     ```bash
-    export GIT_BAD_BRANCH_NAMES="-web -plugins"
+    git config workflow.badBranchNamePatterns "-web -plugins"
     ```

-- `NEW_BRANCH_COMMIT_TEMPLATE`: By default, script will prompt for an optional
+- `workflow.enableCommitTemplate`: By default, script will prompt for an
-  ticket number and create a commit message template with it (see
+  optional ticket number and create a commit message template with it (see
   [commit-template.sh](#commit-templatesh)).
 Set this to `0` to disable the
   ticket number prompt.

-For more information on environment variables, run `new-branch.sh -h`.

 ## `commit-template.sh`